Natural Balance Synergy Dog Food receives the Advisor’s above-average tier rating of 4.5 stars.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the brewers yeast, this looks like the profile of a kibble containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and brewers yeast, this looks like the profile of a kibble containing a notable amount of meat.

-Natural Balance Synergy Dog Food is a grain-based kibble using an above-average amount of chicken and chicken meal as its main sources of animal protein, thus earning the brand 4 stars.
+Natural Balance Synergy is a plant-based kibble using a notable amount of chicken and chicken meal as its main sources of animal protein, thus earning the brand 4.5 stars.